The Dashley's Kitchen

 • Looking for an additional punch?
 Add a teaspoon of ground clove or nutmeg to the cinnamon sugar mix before sprinkling on the crescent dough.

 • Maybe you are looking to sweeten the deal?
 Sautéed apples would add an extra flavor to guarantee knocking everyone's socks off.
-(If looking for guidance in how to sauté apples check out our favorite recipe from our friends for that here.
-For this particular recipe I would recommend removing the skin of the apples.)

 Still working on the rest of the menu?